aimeos/aimeos-docs/src/cronjobs/create-job-controller.md

 The first part of the job controller key (e.g. "product" in "product/export") corresponds to the domain of the managers in the *lib/mshoplib/src* directory of the Aimeos core.
 The term "domain" refers all classes that care about the same kind of data like the "order" domain for all order related data: Ordered products, customer addresses, used delivery and payment in orders and basic order information.

-If you want to implement a job controller that mainly works with data from a domain like "media", you can create your controller in the directory *Controller/Jobs/Media* and then call it by pressing the "media/..." button.
+If you want to implement a job controller that mainly works with data from a domain like "media", you can create your controller in the directory *Controller/Jobs/Media* and then call it by pressing the "media/..." key.

 # Factory